santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Essays/Essay 2.md

 - **Hindsight bias** - "Premonitions" only become significant after the disaster; if Flight 19 had returned safely, these would be forgotten
 - **Pattern seeking in randomness** - Connecting unrelated events (morning flight problems, afternoon disappearance) simply because of temporal proximity

+page 20:
+**What the author is discussing:** Berlitz explains Kosnar had previously requested removal from flight duty.
+The corporal says "That is my flight that is lost" after being grounded.
+A "mystery" emerges about planes having "full complements" despite one missing person.
+Then, 29 years later, Art Ford claims Taylor said "Don't come after me... they look like they are from outer space" - information from a ham radio operator that Ford initially dismissed but later accepted.

+**Analysis:**

+- **Hindsight bias/Post hoc rationalization** - Corporal's request for removal months earlier becomes "significant" only after the disaster
+- **Manufacturing false mysteries** - The "full complement" confusion is likely simple miscommunication, but presented as another unsolvable element
+- **Temporal decay of evidence** - Introducing "startling revelation" 29 YEARS later when no one can verify it
+- **Hearsay upon hearsay** - Ford heard from unnamed ham radio operator who allegedly heard Taylor - multiple levels of unverifiable sources
+- **Moving from skepticism to belief without justification** - Ford initially "did not give much credence" but later accepts it, with no explanation for what changed
+- **Unfalsifiable claims** - 29 years later, who can disprove what an unnamed ham radio operator might have heard?
+- **Sensationalism bias** - "Outer space" quote is the most dramatic possible interpretation, perfectly timed for 1974 UFO craze
+- **Authority by longevity** - Ford "followed the case since 1945" presented as credibility rather than potential for embellishment